 Schools have a responsibility to make provision for pupils with special educational needs.

 We provided funding through normal school budgets to help schools to support pupils with special educational needs.
-We have produced The Derbyshire Descriptors of SEN Provision.
+We've produced The Derbyshire Descriptors of SEN Provision.

 The descriptors offer guidance and advice to primary and secondary schools about the level and type of support they should provide for pupils with additional needs.
-They are used by us to monitor provision for pupils with SEN without a statement.
+They're used by us to monitor provision for pupils with SEN without a statement.
 They outline how schools should:

 - assess, plan and review provision